 The general VAT tax rate is 21%.
-The Netherlands also has a low VAT rate of 6%, which according to government plans will be increased to 9% with effect from 2019.
+The Netherlands also has a low VAT rate of 9%.
 Goods and services falling under the low tax rate are specified in Table 1 of the Turnover Tax Act (Wet op de omzetbelasting 1968).
-This applies, among other things, to foodstuffs and medicines.
+This applies, among other things, to foodstuffs, medicines and services in the leisure and hospitality area.
 The zero rate is mainly intended for goods exported to outside the EU and for goods exported to other EU members states.

-Excise and other duties and taxes
+Excise and other duties and taxes Excise duty

-Excise duty

-The Netherlands charges excise duties on alcohol-containing beverages, tobacco, fuel and other mineral oils.
+The Netherlands charges excise duties on alcoholcontaining beverages, tobacco, fuel and other mineral oils.
 Manufacturers, traders and importers pay excise duties to the tax authorities.
 The Excise Duty Act (Wet op de accijns) in the Netherlands is fully harmonized with the applicable EU directives.